aridjayarecipes/cutesrecipes.web.app/content/post/2628-recipe-of-award-winning-blueberry-raspberry-protein-shake.md

 1. Prepare 2 c ice

-A refreshing and delicious Raspberry Protein Shake - make this one with just a few ingredients and feel good about what you're drinking!
-I'm excited to partner with Burt's Bees™ to bring you a refreshing and delicious Raspberry Protein Shake!
-It's super easy and helps start your day on the.
+A refreshing and delicious Raspberry Protein Shake - make this one with just a few ingredients and feel good about what you&#39;re drinking!
+I&#39;m excited to partner with Burt&#39;s Bees™ to bring you a refreshing and delicious Raspberry Protein Shake!
+It&#39;s super easy and helps start your day on the.
 Greet the day with the flavor of blissful blueberries and cream in a silky-smooth breakfast-inspired shake, Winner of The American Masters of Taste Gold Medal for SUPERIOR TASTING.

 <!--inarticleads2-->